-I have been trying to figure out respectful and efficient ways of supporting my six year old unload his negative emotions for a few years.
-It’s been very hard, even more because there is no such struggle for me with my two other kids.
+I have been trying to figure out respectful and efficient ways of supporting my six years old unload his negative emotions for a few years.
+It’s been very hard, even more, because there is no such struggle for me with my two other kids.

 He is my eldest son and he has a lot of pent-up, painful feelings from the time my husband and I were fresh parents with no knowledge of what a baby’s inner life looks like.
 It seems as though lately his daily life just seems to add to those past hurts.

 I worry about him because he gets angry very quickly and snaps.
 He lashes out, throws objects around, or uses foul language.
 But a few moments of Staylistening with him a few days ago gave me hope that I had finally uncovered one way of being efficient in my support for him.
 Here's what happened:

 Early that evening, I picked up my three kids from school and then dropped him off at his basketball practice.
 When I left to take my two other kids home, he was in a good mood.
 He changed his shoes and joined his colleagues for the warm-up.

 But when I returned an hour later to pick him up, I could see something had changed.
 All the other kids were playing a game, but my son was trotting around.

 When he saw me, he frowned, stuck out his tongue, turned his back and kicked a bottle of water that was on the floor.
 His jacket and backpack were lying on the floor too and I guessed he had thrown them there.

 His coach approached me and told me that she had no idea what had happened.
 At some point, without any apparent reason, she said, my son had started to run around the room, hit his colleagues and didn't seem to make any sense when he spoke.

 I felt scared for him, and completely at a loss to how I might help him in any meaningful way.